maziac/DeZog/design/ZxNextInterface.md

 - There are only 10 breakpoints available.
 I probably need to increase this (100?)
 - A breakpoint is cleared when hit.
 I need to remove this feature.
 - 38h IM1 interrupt is turned off.
 So not usable with running interrupts (breakpoints use RST 38h).
 Seems Chris is working on this.
+- No conditional breakpoint.
+I need to implement this on Z80 side.

 # SW Breakpoints